nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### mode

-Defines the mode of how the generated commit message will be applied to the existing commit message (if present):
+Defines the mode of how the generated commit message will be applied to an existing user-supplied commit message (if present):

 - `merge` will _merge_ both messages.
 How this is done depends on the above _On Manual Intervention_ options.
 - `replace` will forcefully replace the existing message with the generated message.
 The old message will be stored in the commit message history (see hamburger menu).